anhem/test-populator/README.md

 named fields in the list will be skipped if encountered.
 This is mostly a code coverage issue and should rarely be needed otherwise.

+### objectFactoryEnabled

+Experimental!

+This will result in populated objects to also be generated as java code in `target/generated-test-sources/test-populator/`.
+These files can then be copied into your project and used as any other java class.

 ## ToBuilder